julienetie/aventador/README.rst

      - Changes z-index without CSS
      - Not allowed
    * - zIndexes
-     - Object
+     - Function
-     - Sets the zIndexes of transition states by data attribute
+     - Sets the zIndexes of transition states
      - z-index styles are not affected
      - Not allowed